-Last year I decided to incorporate making slime into our Good Friday and Easter Sunday services.
-The kids were so into making slime at the time that I knew it would hold their attention while teaching them a story many of them had heard a few times.
-I am shocked that kids are still so into making slime this year.
-I thought I would share what we did last year in our services for anyone looking for a fresh way to share the Easter story with their kids.
+Last year I incorporated making slime into our Good Friday and Easter Sunday children’s church services.
+Because the kids loved making slime, I knew this Easter object lesson would hold their attention.
+So I want to share what we did for anyone who needs a fresh way to share the Easter story with kids.

-When God created humans they were created in His image, they were sinless and blameless at this point.
+God created humans in His image.
+They were sinless at this point.
 Make white slime with borax, water and white glue.
-He formed Adam from the dust of the Earth and breathed the breath of life into Him.
-He also took a rib from Adam and formed Eve.
-Separate half of the white slime into another bowl.
-God gave them everything in the garden except one thing.
-God warned them in Genesis 2:16-17, “You may freely eat the fruit of every tree in the garden—except the tree of the knowledge of good and evil.
-If you eat its fruit, you are sure to die.”
+God formed Adam from dust and breathed life into Him.
+Then God took a rib from Adam and formed Eve.
+Separate half the white slime into another bowl.

-We covered a large cross with white butcher paper and had it standing on the stage during the entire message.
-At the end of the message I invited the kids to write sins they were struggling with on the cross with black markers.
-We gave them a few minutes to spend some time remembering Jesus’ sacrifice and thanking Him at the foot of the cross.
+We covered a large cross with white butcher paper.
+It was on stage during the entire children’s church message.
+Afterward, I invited kids to write sins they struggled with on the cross with black markers.
+They had a few minutes to remember Jesus’ sacrifice and thank Him at the foot of the cross.

-Do not get rid of your black and red slime!
-Also, do not take down your cross or remove the paper.
-You will be using all of these items for the Easter Sunday message.
-After the kids left on Friday night we spray painted the paper on the cross with gold paint for Sunday morning to symbolize Jesus taking our sins away.
-If you do not have a separate Good Friday service, you can use these two messages combined for one message on Easter Sunday.
+Don’t get rid of your black and red slime!
+Also, don’t take down your cross or remove the paper.
+You’ll be using all these items for the Easter children’s church message.
+After kids left on Friday, we spray-painted the paper on the cross with gold paint to symbolize Jesus taking our sins away.
+If you don’t have a separate Good Friday service, combine these two messages for one Easter presentation.

 Recap the Good Friday children’s church message